 The easiest, and most cost effective, sealer to apply to pavers is a water repellent sealer, like the Armor SX5000 WB.
 Designed for unsealed pavers, it will penetrate into the pores and chemically react to form a hydrophobic barrier within the pores.
 It won’t change the look or color of the pavers, and it won’t leave a surface film.
 It protects the pavers by reducing water absorption by up to 95%.
 By reducing water absorption, damage and deterioration caused by water absorption is also reduced.
 Mold and mildew growth, cracking and spalling, and staining will all be reduces as a result of the pavers being sealed with a water repellent sealer.
 Another great feature of the Armor SX5000 WB is how easy it is to apply.
 Using a garden sprayer, apply two back to back coats of the sealer.
 Once dry, the sealer will continue to work below the surface for up to 7-10 years.

-The second most popular sealer for pavers requires a little more work, but the results make it all worth it!
-If you have dull and faded pavers, and want to bring out the color, or add a gloss, then you want a solvent based acrylic sealer.
+Water repellent sealers will leave the pavers looking exactly as they did before being sealed.
+If you have dull and faded pavers, and want to bring out the color, or add a gloss, then you want a solvent based acrylic sealer instead.
 The three most popular types of solvent based acrylic sealers are as follows:

 - Armor WL550 – The Armor WL550 is a wet look sealer.
 It will slightly darken the pavers to give them a matte wet look finish.
 The Armor WL550 will not leave behind a surface film.

-Wet look sealers are just as easy to apply as a water repellent sealer, in that you simply apply two coats to a clean, unsealed surface.
-Typically you need to re-apply acrylic sealers every 1-3 years to maintain a consistant gloss finish.
+Solvent based acrylic sealers are very easy to apply.
+Simply apply two coats to a clean, unsealed surface.
+Typically you need to re-apply acrylic sealers every 1-3 years to maintain a consistent gloss finish.
 The best part about solvent based acrylics is how easy they are to recoat.
 When it comes time to recoat, you simply apply a fresh coat to a clean and dry surface.